HardikGoyal905/Face_Swap/README.md

 # Face Swap

+A face swapping tool, to swap the face in a video with the face in a photo.

 ----

 #### Input --> The photos are stored in the “photos” folder and the videos are stored in the “videos” folder in the same directory of the code.